Yuzuk1Shimotsuki/Yuzuk1Shimotsuki/README.md

 ### Welcome to My GitHub Profile
 Hi!
 I'm Gordon.
 You may know me from Discord (My Discord account/ Discord bot I made), my YouTube channel, my Instagram, my personal portfolio site... or if you haven't, nice to meet you 😊!

-I'm a 19 y/o college undergrad student at **[City University of Hong Kong](https://www.cityu.edu.hk/)**, majoring in Electrical engineering.
+I'm a 19 y/o college undergrad student at **[City University of Hong Kong](https://www.cityu.edu.hk/)**, majoring in Electrical engineering? (not really sure for now...)
 I have been programming since around 2022 (theoretically...), mostly self-taught and learned from high school subjects.

 <br>